nim-ka/nim-ka/README.md

 Other hobbies of mine include Mario speedrunning and amateur linguistics.
 My personal site is at https://mek.sm64.us , where I list my interests, my socials/contact info, and a handful of the projects I've worked on (though I've been too lazy to finish that page lol)

-The best way to contact me is over Discord at Alex__#6398 (that's two underscores!), or by the email given on my site (sorry, need to avoid scrapers!)
+The best way to contact me is at my email or over Discord at Alex__#6398 (that's two underscores!)

 My other socials are listed on the site.
 Feel free to reach out!